2020 Easter tornado outbreak: Wind damage

 Widespread damaging winds rolled across North Carolina, leaving behind extensive damage.
 Approximately 200,000 people lost power state-wide.
 A person was killed by a fallen tree in Davidson County.
 A microburst near Wallace in Marlboro County, South Carolina, produced winds of 100–110 mph over an area 2–3 mi wide and 4–5 mi long.
 Several homes had their roof blown off and an unanchored mobile home was flipped off its foundation.
 Hundreds of hardwood and softwood trees were snapped throughout the area.
 Statewide, approximately 300,000 people lost power.

 Powerful winds associated with the parent storm system impacted much of the Northeastern United States on April 13.
+In preparation of the severe storms, Presque Isle State Park in Pennsylvania closed on April 13.
 Hurricane-force wind gusts were observed in Delaware and New Jersey, reaching 82 mph in Island Beach State Park, New Jersey, and 79 mph in Sussex County, Delaware.
 More than 56,000 customers were left without power in New Jersey.
 In Cresskill, a tree fell onto a home.
-130,000 customers lost power in Massachusetts.
+In Beacon, New York, many street lights lost power due to the wind, resulting in many roads, including New York State Route 9D being blocked off.
+130,000 customers lost power in Massachusetts, where wind gusts maxed out at 80 mph in Milton.
 Meanwhile, in Connecticut, parts of Route 17, Route 434, Route 107 and Route 100 were closed due to the storm.

 Winter storm

 Outside the warm sector of the broad system, an unseasonable snowstorm and gale-force winds affected regions from the northern Plains into the Midwestern United States.
 Sioux Falls, South Dakota, recorded 5.2 in on April 12, a daily record and the second snowiest Easter Sunday on record.
 The Twin Cities recorded 5.1 in of snow, setting a new Easter Sunday record going back to 1891.
 Accumulations totaling to nearly a foot across portions of southern Minnesota caused multiple spinouts and crashes, principally along I-35 south of the Twin Cities, I-90 between Albert Lea and Rochester, and US 52 between Rochester and the Twin Cities.
 Traffic, though, was lighter than usual given the stay-at-home order for the ongoing COVID-19 pandemic.
-State patrol reported 140 crashes, 126 vehicle that spun out, and 6 semi-trucks that jackknifed on slippery roads.
+State patrol reported 140 crashes, 126 vehicle that spun out, and six semi-trucks that jackknifed on slippery roads.
 Fourteen people were injured.
 In Wisconsin, a band of 6–15 in accumulations fell north of a Marshfield to Wausaukee line.
 Daily snowfall records were set in Rochester and Eau Claire.
 Winds exceeding gale threshold backed up waters on the Fox and East rivers, causing minor flooding in Green Bay.
 In Michigan, areas of the Upper Peninsula between Marquette and Munising recorded 18–24 in of snow.
 Wave heights of 7.5–8.5 ft were estimated on Lake Michigan.